-Anyone who lives in Sydney knows how amazing it is and how many things there are to do.
+Anyone who lives in Sydney knows how amazing it is and how many Sydney tours are available to take on.
 The heart of Sydney itself is a lively place with many festivals and events and attractions to see.
-Outside the heart of Sydney, there are also many places to visit and things to see by a day trip.
-The great thing about the Sydney area is no matter which way you travel you will find a perfect spot to visit by a day tour.
-Private day tours are a perfect way to see the sites without having to do the thinking for yourself.
+Outside the heart of Sydney, there are also many places to visit and things to see by a Sydney tour.
+The great thing about the Sydney area is no matter which way you travel you will find a perfect spot to visit by a tour.
+Sydney day tours are a perfect way to see the sites without having to do the thinking for yourself.

-Why book a day trip with a tour company?
+Why book a trip with a tour company in Sydney?

-There are many options on where to book a tour.
+There are many options on where to book Sydney tours.
 This depends on if you are on a budget or want to experience the luxury.
 So, do a little bit of research beforehand.
 Having so many popular attractions only an hour or two from Sydney you can choose one or more places to visit.

 If wine and cheese is your thing then you can book a Hunter Valley Wine Tour.
-A two hour drive north of Sydney takes you to the Hunter Valley.
+One of the highly recommended Sydney day tours can reach a two-hour drive north of Sydney.
 Here you can experience the beauty of the land and gardens, enjoy local produce and attend wine tastings.

-The best part about doing this with a private tour is that you can enjoy as much (or as little) wine as you like and not have to think about how you are going to get home.
-Day trips can be booked for a couple, small groups or parties.
+The best part about doing this with a Sydney private tour is that you can enjoy as much (or as little) wine as you like and not have to think about how you are going to get home.
+Sydney day tours can be booked for a couple, small groups or parties.
 You are driven from your starting location and driven through the different wineries and attractions that the Hunter Valley has to offer.

 If you are looking to spend a day sightseeing beautiful mountains, lookouts and bushland then booking a Blue Mountains tour is the way to go.
 With an array of attractions to see including Three Sisters, Wentworth Falls and Jenolan Caves you will have a fun-filled, busy day.
 The Blue Mountains are situated 90 minutes from Sydney.
 If driving and the scenery on the way up is almost as good as your final destination.